Atlantic Sturgeon (Acipenser oxyrinchus oxyrinchus)

 |Diet:||crustaceans, worms, and mollusks|

 The Atlantic sturgeon is a long-lived, estuarine dependent, anadromous fish.
 Atlantic sturgeon can grow to approximately 14 feet (4.3 m) long and can weigh up to 800 lbs (370 kg).
 They are bluish-black or olive brown dorsally (on their back) with paler sides and a white belly.
 They have five major rows of dermal "scutes".

 Atlantic sturgeon are similar in appearance to shortnose sturgeon (Acipenser brevirostrum), but can be distinguished by their larger size, smaller mouth, different snout shape, and scutes.

 Atlantic sturgeon have been aged to 60 years.
 There is generally faster growth and earlier age at maturation in more southern populations.
-For example, Atlantic sturgeon mature in South Carolina rivers at 5 to 19 years of age, in the Hudson River at 11 to 21 years, and in the Saint Lawrence River at 22 to 34 years.
+For example, Atlantic sturgeon mature in South Carolina rivers at 5-19 years of age, in the Hudson River at 11-21 years, and in the Saint Lawrence River at 22-34 years.

 Atlantic sturgeon are benthic feeders and typically forage on "benthic" invertebrates (e.g. crustaceans, worms, mollusks).